 The goddess in ancient Rome saw as long a period of evolution as did the male god.
-A common misconception is that Roman deities and goddesses were essentially imported from Greece – clearly very unlikely as early settlements, even cavemen, had divinities of their own.
-So too di the Italic peoples such as the Latins and Sabines.
-Many Roman goddesses were of Indo-European origin, and hence can be considered as pre-Roman, like the goddess of crops and cereals Cerere for example.
+A common misconception is that Roman deities and goddesses were imported from Greece – the reality is that early settlements, even cavemen, had divinities of their own.
+Both Romans and Greeks were part of the Indo-European people, with a common set of deties as well as separate developments of them.

 The Roman attitude to deities, and the belief that winning the enemy deities’ good will would ensure their own glory underpinned their open attitude to “foreign” gods and goddesses.
 The logic even applied to contest between the Romans themselves: Julius Caesar had made an oath to dedicate a temple to Venus Victrix as he engaged in the important battle of Pharsalus against Pompey the Great, knowing that the goddess was greatly favoured by Pompey he hoped to gain her support against him.

 Female deities, even foreign ones, could be greatly feared and honoured, even as much as their male counterparts; for example the matronly, stern Juno (wife of Jupiter) or Minerva who together with Juno and Jupiter formed the “Capitoline triad” – ie two of the three deities considered protectors of the Roman state throughout its pagan period were female goddesses.
 Minervawas also known as one of the three virgin goddesses together with Diana (goddess of hunting) and Vesta(goddess of the hearth and home).